breatheco-de/content/src/content/how-to/how-to-square-a-number-in-python.md

 #Output-> 36
 ```

-## Creating the function ourself:
+## Creating the square function ourselves:

-The first method we are presenting is exactly creating a function that will return the squared number that receive.
+The first method we are presenting is exactly creating a function that will return the squared number of whatever number it receives: if it recieves `x` we will return `x * x`.

-As you should already know, a squared number is the number multiplied by itself, so, let say the square of `2` would be `4` because `2*2=4`.
+As you should already know, a squared number is the number multiplied by itself.

+Let say the square of `2` would be `4` because `2*2=4`.
 If we were to choose `5`, we would receive `25` and so on.

-So, keeping that in mind, we can create our function:
+Keeping that in mind, we can create our function:

 ```python
 def square(num):